SPAGHETTI DINNER INFORMATION FOR HOSTS

 Dessert - you can ask a grade to provide, or you can provide yourself.
 All the grades have had a turn, so pick one. :-)

 NOTE: Usually there are leftover plates, cups, and utensils, as well as salad dressing, Parmesan cheese, and lemonade.
-Please call me at 230-9576 and I will come pick them, the coolers, and the sign up to pass to the next host.
+A parent volunteer will come pick them, the coolers, and the sign up to pass to the next host.
 Or, you can send/bring to practice with your athlete.

-IDEAS ON HOW TO COOK SPAGHETTI FOR SIXTY:
+IDEAS ON HOW TO COOK SPAGHETTI FOR SEVENTY:

 Bring the water up to a boil before they arrive.
 Cook up all the noodles in a large pot, OR